CCLabsAI/oz/README.md

 $ python setup.py
 ```

-To install build in debug mode and install in development mode:
+To build in debug mode and install in development mode:

 ```shell
 $ python setup.py build --debug develop